-There is no security or an intelligence service in Iceland.
+Although there is not an independent security or an intelligence service in Iceland, the NSU is the designated national security authority.
 The National Commissioner of the Icelandic Police coordinates the work of the police in internal security affairs with the goal of preventing conduct that may be in breach of the provisions X and XI of the General Penal Code No 19/1940 and preventing acts of terrorism and other organized crime.
 Iceland has close co-operation with international bodies such as Europol and Interpol.
 Since 2008 Iceland has been a member of PWGT (Police Working Group on Terrorism).
 Iceland is a member of NATO's AC/46 Committee.